Weather forecasting: Persistence

 The simplest method of forecasting the weather, persistence, relies upon today's conditions to forecast tomorrow's.
-This can be a valid way of forecasting the weather when it is in a steady state, such as during the summer season in the tropics.
+This can be valid when the weather achieves a steady state, such as during the summer season in the tropics.
 This method strongly depends upon the presence of a stagnant weather pattern.
 Therefore, when in a fluctuating pattern, it becomes inaccurate.
-It can be useful in both short- and long-range forecast|long range forecasts.
+It can be useful in both short- and long-range forecasts.

-Use of a barometer
+Barometer

 Measurements of barometric pressure and the pressure tendency (the change of pressure over time) have been used in forecasting since the late 19th century.
 The larger the change in pressure, especially if more than 3.5 hPa, the larger the change in weather can be expected.
 If the pressure drop is rapid, a low pressure system is approaching, and there is a greater chance of rain.
 Rapid pressure rises are associated with improving weather conditions, such as clearing skies.

-Looking at the sky
+Observation

 Along with pressure tendency, the condition of the sky is one of the more important parameters used to forecast weather in mountainous areas.
 Thickening of cloud cover or the invasion of a higher cloud deck is indicative of rain in the near future.
 High thin cirrostratus clouds can create halos around the sun or moon, which indicates an approach of a warm front and its associated rain.
 Morning fog portends fair conditions, as rainy conditions are preceded by wind or clouds that prevent fog formation.
 The approach of a line of thunderstorms could indicate the approach of a cold front.
 Cloud-free skies are indicative of fair weather for the near future.
 A bar can indicate a coming tropical cyclone.
 The use of sky cover in weather prediction has led to various weather lore over the centuries.

 Nowcasting

-The forecasting of the weather within the next six hours is often referred to as nowcasting.
+The forecasting of the weather for the following six hours is often referred to as nowcasting.
 In this time range it is possible to forecast smaller features such as individual showers and thunderstorms with reasonable accuracy, as well as other features too small to be resolved by a computer model.
 A human given the latest radar, satellite and observational data will be able to make a better analysis of the small scale features present and so will be able to make a more accurate forecast for the following few hours.
 However, there are now expert systems using those data and mesoscale numerical model to make better extrapolation, including evolution of those features in time.
 Accuweather is known for a Minute-Cast, which is a minute-by-minute precipitation forecast for the next two hours.